Dimtemp/MOC/Azure-CosmosDB-exercise.md

 1. Inserted and queried data in your Azure Cosmos DB database
 1. Distributed your data globally with Azure Cosmos DB

-> **IMPORTANT**: As you go through this lab, make a note of any issue(s) that you have encountered in any provisioning or configuration tasks and log it in the table in the document located at _\Labfiles\DP-200-Issues-Doc.docx_.
-Document the Lab number, note the technology, Describe the issue, and what was the resolution.
-Save this document as you will refer back to it in a later module.

 ## Exercise 1: Create an Azure Cosmos DB database built to scale

 Estimated Time: 10 minutes